Last Updated on 06/05/2025 by Adina

 - Preparations: Before making the caramel, prepare the things needed to spread the caramel on the cake and cut the caramel layer.
 The caramel hardens quickly; you have to be very quick.Choose the nicest-looking cake layer for the caramel and lightly butter the spatula you will use to spread the caramel and the knife you will use to cut the caramel cake layer.
 The knife should be a long, sturdy, and sharp one.

 - Make the caramel: Place sugar, vinegar, and butter in a pan.
-Let start caramelize, and then start stirring gently.
-Be careful not to burn the sugar, it will taste bitter, and you will have to start again.
-The right color should be a nice reddish-brown, like amber.
+Let it start to caramelize, and then start stirring gently.
+Be careful not to burn the sugar; it will taste bitter, and you will have to start again.
+The right color should be a nice reddish-brown, like amber.100 g granulated sugar + 1 teaspoon vinegar + 20 g unsalted butter

 - Cut: Immediately start cutting the caramel cake layer into 12, 14, or 16 slices, depending on how large the cake portions should be.
 Work quickly.
 Set aside until you are ready to assemble the Dobos cake.